 You must maintain a cumulative program GPA of no less than the graduation requirements for your academic program.

 Transfer credit hours from outside the IU system don’t count toward your program GPA.
-The exception is that courses from Purdue will count if you’re enrolled in a Purdue degree program.

 Hours successfully completed include those with grades of A, B, C, D, P, R, and S.